s13rw81/equestrian-club-management-system/api_specs/onboarding_api.md

 2. The user must have the role `UserRoles.USER`

 #### The Flow
-1. A new document would be created in the `logistic_companies` collection.
+1. A new document will be created in the `logistic_companies` collection.
-The document in the collection will be similar to the following:
+The schema of the document will be similar to the following:
     ```json
     {
       "_id": ObjectId("12345"),